cmelcher/cmelcher.github.io/misc.md

 permalink: /misc/
 author_profile: true
 ---

-### Outside of research

-I enjoy a mix of music, analog media, and occasional weird side projects outside of optimization.

----

 In my free time, I DJ for <a href="https://kxci.org" target="_blank">KXCI 91.3 FM</a>, Tucson’s nonprofit community radio station.

 You can listen to some of my past radio mixes here: